 What is Terminal Value, Horizon Value, and Perpetuity Value?

-A good perpetuity value estimate is critical as it accounts for a major percentage of the project’s total value in a discounted cash flow valuation.
+A good estimate of terminal value is critical in the discounted cash flow valuation as it accounts for a significant percentage of the total value.

 Why Do We Need to Calculate Horizon Value of a Stock?